Noel Birch: Military career

 he was, in January 1915, promoted to the temporary rank of brigadier general and appointed brigadier general, general staff (BGGS) of the Cavalry Corps, taking over from Brigadier General George Barrow.
-He was made a brevet colonel the next month.
+He was made a brevet colonel the next month and appointed a personal aide-de-camp to King George V.

 A few months later he became commander, Royal Artillery (CRA) of the 7th Division, going in the same position in July to the I Corps, then commanded by Lieutenant General Sir Douglas Haig.
 In May 1916, the month before he was made a Companion of the Order of the Bath, Haig brought him to general headquarters as artillery adviser, a post he held until the end of the war.
 He was promoted to temporary major general in February 1916, which was made substantive in January 1917.
 He was promoted again, to substantive lieutenant-general, in January 1919 and in October that year he was made a colonel commandant of the Royal Artillery.

 In February 1920, Birch became director of remounts at the War Office, taking over from Major General William Henry Birkbeck.
 In the following year he was appointed director general of the Territorial Army and the development of cadet corps.
 In 1923 he became colonel commandant of the Royal Horse Artillery, and in the same year he was appointed Master-General of the Ordnance, a post he held until 1927.
 He was promoted general in October 1926 and retired from the army in the following year to become a director of Vickers-Armstrong.

 Birch married Florence Hyacynthe Chetwode (1876–1938), the third daughter of Sir George Chetwode and Alice Jane Bass and sister of Philip Chetwode, 1st Baron Chetwode.

 Birch died on 3 February 1939 at Kings College Hospital, London aged 73.